jose-techcode/TOOLBOX_Luanix/README.md

 - ansible-playbook playbook_user.yml - Organization of files by extensions and backup of files of main directories.

+# 2.4.
+Cron guide

+- Open the cron file

+crontab -e

+- Add scripts that can be scheduled, like the ones below

+0 12 * * * /full/path/to/update_clean.sh
+0 12 * * * /full/path/to/files_organization.sh
+0 12 * * * /full/path/to/files_backup.sh

+- After adding the scripts, press CTRL + O + Enter to save and CTRL + X to exit

+- **Note:**

+The scripts shown above will run at noon, so make sure you know how to set up cron scheduling.

 # 3. Technologies

 - Shell Scripting: Bash